tomkep/jwasm/Readme.txt

     Run JWasm with parameter -? or -h to make it display the options it will understand.
 Some additional explanations:

+    -bin: if output format BIN is selected, the extension of the output module's default filename will be changed from .OBJ to .BIN.
+The contents of the file are just the raw data bytes emitted by the assembler, no header, relocations or symbol tables are generated.

     -FPi: "inline FP instructions with emulation".
 This will make JWasm to create fixups for floating-point instructions if code is 16bit.